 - Essential Understandings/Unit Objectives: General, conceptual “big ideas” important for students to acquire in order for them to effectively make connections, construct knowledge, and understand the relevance of what they are learning.

-- Lesson Summaries: Brief descriptions of the lessons and activities contained in the unit.
+- Lesson Summaries: Brief descriptions of the lessons and activities

 - Rationale: Information related to the relevance of the activities listed and curricular connections.

 - Performance Tasks/Assessment Plan: Description of the types of products being created and assessment opportunities.